objectcraftworks/retiredblog/source/articles/dotnet/aspnet/mvc/exceptions/keep-viewdata/index.markdown

  }
 ```

-The temperature wouldn't be displayed and would be just &deg; in the error view.
+The temperature wouldn't be displayed and would be just &deg; in the Error View.

 What happened?!

  The MVC framework doesn't keep the viewdata/viewbag set by the controllers.
-When the framework creates the error view, it just creates the ViewData object and sets the model.That's why ```ViewBag.Temperature``` is null.
+When the framework creates the Error View, it just creates the ViewData object and sets the model.That's why ```ViewBag.Temperature``` is null.

 Now, let's see how we could solve this problem.
-We could set the temperature again in Error View.
+We could set the temperature again in an Error View.
 But that will be a duplicate code.
 We don't want to do that.

 Instead of setting it again, we could retain the Controller ViewData/ViewBag, and set on the View even in the event of exception as shown below.